 How is the book club meeting structured?

 Each meeting has a facilitator who guides the discussion, a volunteer reviewer is selected at the beginning of the meeting.
 After brief announcements, we'll begin the discussion.
 The moderator will have created a list of questions as a guide for our discussion.
 At the end of the meeting, attendees will have the opportunity to nominate new books and will vote on the next book selection.

 What is the cost?

 There is no cost for the event.
-Your only cost is your breakfast and the book.
+Your only cost is the book.

 How are books selected?

 Book club members are encouraged to nominate books based on specific criteria: It must be relevant to project management and the book cannot cost more than $30 or have more than 300 pages.
 At each meeting, attendees will vote on nominated books.
 Your first choice will receive two points and your second choice will receive one point.
 The book with the most points wins.

 How do I nominate a Book?